AstarNetwork/wasm-flipper/README.md

-# Flipper: wasm dapp for astar
+# Flipper: WASM dApp for Astar

-This is a demo for Simple WASM contract.
-Contract name is Flipper.
+This is a demo for a simple WASM contract.
+The contract name is Flipper.
 Flipper contract has two method.
-One transaction method `flip` and one query method `get`.
-Flipper contract is meant to show hello world use case for wasm, swanky and connecting to contract via a react frontend.
+1. One transaction method `flip`
+2. One query method `get`.

+Flipper contract is meant to show a `hello world` use case for WASM, Swanky and connect the contract via a React frontend.

-`contract` folder contains the contract code `ui` folder contains the UI code.
-UI is written in next.js and react.
+The `contract` folder contains the contract code.
+The `UI` folder contains the UI code.
+UI is written in Next.js and React.
 <!--
 # Requirements